 Read more →

-Review what has and hasn’t worked on a regular basis
+2. Review what has and hasn’t worked on a regular basis

-Many organizations wait for a crisis to end before evaluating their response.
+Many organisations wait for a crisis to end before evaluating their response.
 A major crisis, such as the pandemic, requires a more agile approach.
 What appeared to be the optimal business continuity plan one week, may no longer have the same relevancy the following week.

-The spread of coronavirus is changing; we will begin to see more and more regional flare-ups moving forward.
-This will lead to large organizations having to implement regional-based incident management.
+The spread of coronavirus is changing; we will begin to see more and more regional resurgence moving forward.
+This will lead to large organisations having to implement region-based incident management.
 For a high street bank, for example, this may mean increasing remote customer support services as branches in certain cities are forced to temporarily close.

 At 4C, we implemented business continuity plans at an early stage of the pandemic to ensure our operations would continue to run smoothly despite the increased demand on IT systems and security.

-Plan ahead and secure operations
+3. Plan ahead and secure operations

-Utilize digital tools
+4. Utilise digital tools

-Support staff throughout the crisis
+5. Support staff throughout the crisis

 A major crisis can be long-term.
 COVID-19 will still be a major concern in 2021 and the repercussions will be felt for many years to come.
-A typical crisis management team is set up to work around the clock for a couple of weeks so that the organization can come out of the other end with minimum collateral damage.
+A typical crisis management team is set up to work around the clock for a couple of weeks so that the organisation can come out of the other end with minimum collateral damage.
 This doesn’t work for months on end.
-In a pandemic, the organization has to move into some sort of norm within the crisis, which means giving the crisis management team the tools to keep going with the full support of management.
+In a pandemic, the organisation has to move into some sort of norm within the crisis, which means giving the crisis management team the tools to keep going with the full support of management.

-While working at The Swedish Civil Contingencies Agency, we helped implement processes and methodologies to facilitate better collaboration, decision-making, action-taking and review, while offering a slightly different perspective.
+While working at the Swedish Civil Contingencies Agency, we helped implement processes and methodologies to facilitate better collaboration, decision-making, action-taking and review, while offering a slightly different perspective.
 We also took some of the pressure off staff so they could continue with their day-to-day responsibilities, instead of focusing all their efforts on the pandemic response.
 Ultimately staff had more stamina to respond long-term to the pandemic.

-Stick to your values
+6. Stick to your values

 With a crisis as long as the coronavirus pandemic, it’s never too late to reassess your response in order to secure business continuity now and over the long-term.
-To find out how we can help you with this or what a fully integrated risk management program could mean for your organization, contact us today.
+To find out how we can help you with this or what a fully integrated risk management program could mean for your organisation, contact us today.